Salt Water Intrusion in Wells

 Where Saltwater Intrusion Occurs

 There are many homes with private wells near coastal areas where there is no access to public water supplies because of distance to the water distribution system or other reasons.
 When the well experiences salt water intrusion, the proven and tested technology to desalinate the water is reverse osmosis, a membrane technology that was invented in the 1950s specifically for sea water desalination.
 A system designed to treat the water at the point of entry into the home will correct this salt water intrusion.
 A complete water test and analysis will determine the required pre-treatment prior to the reverse osmosis membrane depending on other mineral levels in the water.
-For example, iron, manganese and hardness minerals may be present and need to be removed (see link for common regional problems at Common regional chart).
-Also, determining estimated water usage is important for sizing the system’s storage capacity and other equipment.
-These systems are so effective, water in the toilets will be of higher quality than what most people drink out of their taps!
-(See system photo).
+For example, iron, manganese and hardness minerals may be present and need to be removed.
+Also, determining estimated water usage is important for sizing the membrane, pre-treatment and storage capacity required.
 For more on salt water intrusion, see the link at https: //www.usgs.gov/mission-areas/water-resources/science/saltwater-intrusion

 If you have noticed salty taste, heavy corrosion, or a salty build-up on dishware or fixtures, contact us to discuss options, costs involved, etc.